 “Many pranks were played by wind and tide.
 Negroes had gathered for miles around to attend the funeral of ‘Aunt’ Julia Brown, an old negress who was well known in that section, and was a big property owner.
 The funeral was scheduled … and ‘Aunt’ Julia had been placed in her casket and the casket in turn had been placed in the customary wooden box and sealed.
 At 4 o’clock, however, the storm had become so violent that the negroes left the house in a stampede, abandoning the corpse.
 The corpse was found Thursday and so was the wooden box, but the casket never has been found.”

 Bloody Mary, however, doesn’t think Brown laid any kind of curse on the town.
 "Voodoo isn’t as much about curses as it is about healing," she says.
-The locals Mary has spoken to remember Julia as a beloved local healer, not a revengeful type.
+The locals she has spoken to remember Julia as a beloved local healer, not a revengeful type.
 In fact, Mary suggests that Julia’s song may have been more warning to the townsfolk than a curse against them.
 Perhaps Brown even tried to perform an anti-storm ritual and was unable to stop the hurricane before it was too late.
-Whatever she did, Mary says it wasn’t out of malevolence.
+Whatever she did, Mary says, it wasn’t out of malevolence.
 And if she’s still in the swamp, you have less to fear from her than from the alligators.